phpearth/docs/general/screenshot.md

----
-title: "How to take screenshot of a URL with PHP?"
+# How to take screenshot of a URL with PHP?
-updated: "February 5, 2016"
-permalink: "/faq/how-to-take-screenshot-of-a-url-with-php/"
----

 ## Resources